 What Should a BCBA Look for in a Billing Partner?

-Because a BCBA billing service needs to provide support in a complex area of insurance claims management and other billing services, selecting a company with expertise and understanding in the BCBA area is a critical investment.
+Because a BCBA billing service needs to support a complex area of insurance claims management and other billing services, selecting a company that understands how to bill insurance as a BCBA is a critical investment.
 Expect a third-party provider to have a good depth of understanding of the diagnosis, treatment, and supportive services provided by the BCBA.
-Below, consider some of the critical services this type of organization offers.
+Here are some of the critical services this type of organization offers.

 Medical Billing Accuracy